carpentries-incubator/reproducible-publications-quarto/_episodes/03-rmarkdown-file.md

 We have learned how to start a new document on RStudio and we will learn good practices for project organization next.
 But, let’s say you are writing a paper and you already know which journal you are submitting it to?
 Writing it in your own style and then formatting prior to submission is time-consuming, right?
 The good news is that RStudio makes our lives easier.
 Through a package called “rticles” you can access a number of existing journals’ templates that will let you easily and quickly format and prepare your paper draft for peer review.
 Even if the journal you submit to does not have a template, it may be good to review several of the templates to get an idea of formatting options available to you in R Markdown..

 Let’s take a look at that!
-On RStudio, load the `rticles` package by Once you’ve loaded the package is completed, use the plus icon at the upper-left side of your screen to create a new document or proceed with File>New File>R Markdown.
+On RStudio, load the `rticles` package by using the function `library(rticles)` (remember we've already installed the package earlier!).
+Once you’ve loaded the package, use the plus icon at the upper-left side of your screen to create a new document or proceed with File>New File>R Markdown.
 This will prompt the window for creating a new R Markdown document as we saw earlier.

 Clicking on `“From Template”` will prompt a couple of dozen templates listed as {rticles}.
 Let’s choose the Biometrics Journal template and then, OK.